 People fleeing violence in Syria form the largest refugee group in the world today.
 Since the war began in 2011, more than half the Syrian population—13 million people—have been forcibly displaced.
-Faced with an uncertain future, Syrian refugees rely on Catholic Relief Services and our partners for their basic needs, such as food, shelter, medical care and education.
+Despite experiencing such upheaval, Syrian refugees are rebuilding their livelihoods in their new communities with support from Catholic Relief Services and our partners.

 Photo courtesy of Tommy Trenchard/Caritas